prayzzz/SoundCloud.Api/README.md

 Due to that, there's no offical way to obtain a `clientId` or OAuth `token`.

 But you can get the `clientId` of your Browser using the DevTools (F12) and investigate the XHR requests.
 If you're logged in, you can get an OAuth `token` from your cookie.

+If you're in possession of a `ClientId` and `ClientSecret`, you can use `SoundCloudOAuth` to obtain a `AccessToken` before creating the `SoundCloudClient`.
+Refreshing the `AccessToken` has to be done by you.
+Use the OAuth Endpoint and replace the `AccessToken` in `yourClientInstance.AuthInfo.AccessToken`.

 ### Lists